SEND and Inclusion at St Peter's Infant School

 Arrangements for pupils with a disability

-Further information can be found here:
+Further information can be found in the Accessibility Plan under the 'Policies' section.

 SEND Information Report and SEND Information